tommyhuangthu/EvoEF/README.md

 **OptimizeHydrogen**: optimize hydroxyl hydrogens for Ser, Thr, and Tyr.

-**Note that EvoEF works with amino acids/proteins only.
-It cannot handle nucleotides, DNA, RNA, water, and/or other molecules.**
+**<i>Note that EvoEF works with amino acids/proteins only.
+It cannot deal with nucleotides, DNA, RNA, water, and/or other molecules.</i>**

 # Usage
 EvoEF is most widely used to calculate the thermodynamic change (ΔΔ<i>G</i><sub>bind</sub> and ΔΔ<i>G</i><sub>stability</sub>) caused by amino acid mutations. ΔΔ<i>G</i><sub>stability</sub> is an indicator of measures protein stability change upon mutation(s), and ΔΔ<i>G</i><sub>bind</sub> is an indicator of the binding affinity change of protein-protein interaction upon mutation(s), where a negative Δ<i>G</i> value indicates favorable energy change.